 Graduate study is offered in the Dave C. Swalm School of Chemical Engineering leading to the degree of Master of Science in Chemical Engineering.
 Two options are available which include the traditional Chemical Engineering program and a program with emphasis in Industrial Hazardous Waste Management.
 The School also cooperates in an interdisciplinary program leading to the degree of Doctor of Philosophy in Engineering with a concentration in Chemical Engineering.
 Graduate research assistantships are available.
-To secure additional information, write to the Graduate Coordinator (p.
-1).
+For additional information, contact the Graduate Coordinator (p.
+1), Dr. Santanu Kundu at satanukundu@che.msstate.edu.